cubanismo/skunk_mtrk/README.md

 Normal commands
 ---------------
 * up arrow/down arrow	selects files
+* left arrow		sends a file to the host computer
+* right arrow		receives a file from the host computer
 * A,B,C			to delete a file
 * OPTION		to choose how to sort files
 * OPTION+1		to save preferences in a file